-Students who are interested in working at the University Center can fill out an application [.doc] for the positions listed below.
-Student employees at the University Center must be a full-time undergraduate student who qualifies for federal work-study.
+Students who are interested in working at the Cohon University Center can fill out an application [.doc] for the positions listed below.
+Student employees at the CUC must be a full-time undergraduate student who qualifies for federal work-study.

 Information Desk attendant

-In addition to providing information, Desk Attendants will be expected to make copies, send faxes, maintain the lost and found, lend equipment for events in the UC, and contact services related to events in the UC, including Media Tech, catering, and custodial services.
+In addition to providing information, Desk Attendants will be expected to make copies, send faxes, maintain the lost and found, lend equipment for events in the CUC, and contact services related to events in the CUC, including Media Tech, catering, and custodial services.

 The people in this position provide needed services and information to Carnegie Mellon University students, staff, faculty, and guests.
 They often are the first place visitors stop to find out where to get information and to ask questions about perceptions and services of the university.
 Especially for incoming students and their families, the Information Desk provides an important first impression to campus visitors.